andrie/miniCRAN/cran-comments.md

 ## Downstream dependencies

-`miniCRAN` has only one reverse dependency, `AzureML`, and all tests pass
+`miniCRAN` has only one reverse dependency, `deepdep`, and all tests pass